Ash-Tao/Video_Game_Sale_Pandas/README.md

 - Purchasing Analysis (Age)<br />
 ![alt text](https://github.com/Ash-Tao/pandas-challenge/blob/main/HeroesOfPymoli/Screen%20Shot/Purchasing%20Analysis%20(Age).png)<br />
    > The solution to this task is a combination of the above two tasks - "Age Demographics" & "Purchasing Analysis (Gender)". <br />
-  - Used cut method to create new series of binned data on the "Age"<br />
+  - Used cut method to create new series of binned data on the "Age" (This time keep the duplicated records for players)<br />
   - Use `.groupby` on the series you created and `.agg` to have a summarized data on the different calculation requests.<br />

 - Top Spenders<br />
 ![alt text](https://github.com/Ash-Tao/pandas-challenge/blob/main/HeroesOfPymoli/Screen%20Shot/Top%20Spenders.png)<br />
   - Similar to the solution of "Purchasing Analysis (Gender)", without inserting a column.<br />
+  - But:
+    - Groupby "SN"
-  - But you need use to `.sort_values` on "Total Purchase Value" & "Purchase Count" to get the desired data arrangement.<br />
+    - use `.sort_values` on "Total Purchase Value" & "Purchase Count" to get the desired data arrangement.<br />

 - Most Popular Items<br />
 ![alt text](https://github.com/Ash-Tao/pandas-challenge/blob/main/HeroesOfPymoli/Screen%20Shot/Most%20Popular%20Items.png)<br />